6 Types of Fashion Aesthetics: Ditch Trends, Own Your Style

 Dark academia fashion aesthetic look

 These fashion aesthetics celebrate the intellectual and academic world in a dramatic, escapist way.
-Think The Secret History and the look of university students in the 30s and 40s!
+Think The Secret History and the look of British university students in the 30s and 40s!

 Light academia prioritises pale neutral colours, whereas its more somber sister complements them with darker hues like browns, blacks, burgundy, and forest green.

-Sustainable brand tip light and dark academia aesthetic: GAÂLA
+Perfect sustainable brands for light and dark academia aesthetic:

 2. Vintage fashion aesthetics